- Unilateral occipital flattening: Patients with positional plagiocephaly usually present with unilateral occipitoparietal flattening.

 - None indicated

-- Ultrasound for suture evaluation: To avoid radiation exposure, ultrasound screening for fused cranial sutures has been successfully used (37, 42), with sensitivity 100% and specificity 89%, but is not needed for diagnosis.
+- Ultrasound or skull films for suture evaluation: Skull films should be judiciously used only in cases where clinical examination is equivocal.
+In order to avoid radiation exposure, ultrasound screening for fused cranial sutures has been successfully used (48, 54), with sensitivity 100% and specificity 89%, but is rarely needed for diagnosis.

 Nuclear Medicine Tests

 - No indication: There is no role for nuclear medicine testing in evaluation for positional plagiocephaly.